codeinchq/psr15-middlewares/README.md

-# PSR-15 middlewares
+# PSR-15 middleware

-This library provides a collection of [PSR-15](https://www.php-fig.org/psr/psr-15/) middlewares.

-## :warning: This library is deprecated
+**:warning: This library is deprecated and should not be used**

 It is replaced by sevral packages offering the same fonctonnalities in a more portable way

 ### [codeinc/http-headers-middleware](https://packagist.org/packages/codeinc/http-headers-middleware)

-**Provides the folowing middleware:**
+Provides the folowing middleware:
 * `AddHttpHeadersMiddleware` Adds HTTP headers to the response
 * `CacheMiddleware` Adds cache headers to the response
 * `NoCacheMiddleware` Adds cache prevention headers to the response